niklas-holmstrand/t-amqp-test/README.md

 # Simulation of tpsys and stack up to GraphQL and react app

+Make sure proto compiler, protoc, is install and compile proto-files ./build.sh

-If not done already, install needed packages: npm install cd frontend/tpsys_tiny npm install
+If not done already, install needed node packages npm install cd frontend/tpsys_tiny npm install